spacecatbug/drug-reviews-text-classification/README.md

 ## Method

+Two methods were used for this text classification:

-A Bag of Words model is used to represent the text as vectors and the text classification was performed using two supervised machine learning models: Random Forest and Support Vector Machine.
+1. A Bag of Words model is used to represent the text as vectors and the text classification is performed using two supervised machine learning models: Random Forest and Support Vector Machine.

+2. Word embeddings is used to represent the text as vectors using a pre-trained algorithm called doc2vec.
+The text classification is performed using two supervised machine learning models: Random Forest and Support Vector Machine.

+The Bag of Words model performed the best in my processing, so these vectors are used for the projection visualisation in Tensorflow below.

 <a href="http://projector.tensorflow.org/?config=https://gist.githubusercontent.com/myiwt/4f8324e830e14cc1b5032e4b2e486aed/raw/295f328c767ff323ec8a67f78898a5f44eb795a1/embedding_projector_config.json" target="_blank">Projection of drug reviews</a>